vilfa/twebd/README.md

             [possible values: error, warn, info, debug, trace] -p, --port <PORT>
             Sets the server port number [possible values: 1..65535].
-Please note, that ports lower than including 1024 are system reserved and cannot be used, unless running as root which SHOULD NOT be done.
+Please note, that ports lower than including 1024 are system reserved and cannot be used.
     -t, --threads <N_THREADS>
             Sets the number of threads used by the server [possible values: 1..10].
 Multi-threading is only supported for the http traffic.
 A reasonable maximum is set at 10 threads.